South African rand: 2012–present

 A stalled mining industry in late 2012 led to new lows in early 2013.
-In late January 2014, the rand slid to R11.25 to the dollar, with analysts attributing the shift to "word from the US Federal Reserve that it would trim back stimulus spending, which led to a massive sell-off in emerging economies."
+In late January 2014, the rand slid to R11,25 to the dollar, with analysts attributing the shift to "word from the US Federal Reserve that it would trim back stimulus spending, which led to a massive sell-off in emerging economies".
 In 2014, South Africa experienced its worst year against the US dollar since 2009, and in March 2015, the rand traded at its worst since 2002.
-At the time, Trading Economics released data that the rand averaged R4.97 to the dollar between 1972 and 2015, reaching an all-time high of R12.45 in December 2001 and a record low of R0.67 in June of 1973.
-By the end of 2014, the rand had weakened to R15.05 per dollar, partly due to South Africa's consistent trade account deficit with the rest of the world.
+At the time, Trading Economics released data that the rand averaged R4,97 to the dollar between 1972 and 2015, reaching an all-time high (that is, the rand reaching its lowest relative value) of R12,45 in December 2001 and a record low of R0,67 in June 1973.
+By the end of 2014, the rand had weakened to R15,05 per dollar, partly due to South Africa's consistent trade account deficit with the rest of the world.

 From 9 to 13 December 2015, over four days, the rand dropped over 10% due to what some suspected was President Jacob Zuma's surprise announcement that he would be replacing the Finance Minister Nhlanhla Nene with the little-known David van Rooyen.
 The rapid decline in value stemmed from when Zuma backtracked and announced that the better-known previous Minister of Finance, Pravin Gordhan, would instead be appointed to the post.
-Zuma's surprise sacking of Nene damaged international confidence in the rand, and the exchange rate was volatile throughout much of January 2016 and reached an all-time low of R17.9169 to the US dollar on 9 January 2016 before rebounding to R16.57 later the same day.
+Zuma's surprise sacking of Nene damaged international confidence in the rand, and the exchange rate was volatile throughout much of January 2016 and reached an all-time low of R17,9169 to the US dollar on 9 January 2016 before rebounding to R16,57 later the same day.

 The January drop in value was also partly caused by Japanese retail investors cutting their losses in the currency to look for higher-yield investments elsewhere and due to concerns over the impact of the economic slowdown in China, South Africa's largest export market.
 By mid-January, economists were speculating that the rand could expect to see further volatility for the rest of 2016.
-By 29 April, it reached its highest performance over the previous five months, exchanging at a rate of R14.16 to the United States dollar.
+By 29 April, it reached its highest performance over the previous five months, exchanging at a rate of R14,16 to the United States dollar.